 The Big Squeeze, aka the California Water Model

 Water is the most valuable resource on the planet.
-But the Texas Legislature is far too busy with culture wars, in-fighting, strangling the opposing party, political deals and throwing us red meat to pay attention to bread and butter.
+But the Texas Legislature is far too busy with in-fighting (culture wars), strangling the opposing party, and throwing us red meat to pay attention to our bread and butter.
 That's our water and energy.

 Millions of Texans got a terrible taste of what it's like to live without power and water in the middle of a Big Freeze in February 2021.

-To make our point, we have said repeatedly that the "California Water Model" -- moving masses of water for real estate development -- is a proven disaster.
+To make our point, we have said repeatedly that the "California Water Model" -- moving masses of water for real estate development to areas with inadequate local supply-- is a proven disaster.
 Conservation, after the fact, won't cut it.

 Texas Water Policy is based on the false notion that we can "subdue" nature.
 No, we can kill nature and then everyone loses.